Tom Clancy's Ghost Recon Breakpoint: Setting and characters

-The game is set in the year 2025, six years after the events of Wildlands and one year after the events of Future Soldier.
+The game is set in the then-future year of 2025, six years after the events of Wildlands and one year after the events of Future Soldier.
 The story takes place on Auroa, a fictional island in the South Pacific owned by a billionaire entrepreneur and philanthropist named Jace Skell (Rodney Mullen).
 Skell is the founder of Skell Technology, a blue chip company producing drones for commercial applications, but the company has also found success as a military contractor developing cutting-edge equipment for the United States government.
 Skell purchased Auroa with a vision of turning it into a hub for the design, research, development, and production of artificial intelligence and drone technology, which he dubs "World 2.0".
 The island is made up of a series of individual biomes including marine estuaries and wetlands, fjords, arboreal forests, snow-capped mountains, and active volcanoes.

 The main antagonist is former Ghost Lieutenant Colonel Cole D. Walker (Jon Bernthal), who has gone rogue after leaving the army.
-After witnessing the slaughter of his fireteam on a mission in Bolivia, Walker has come to believe that the United States government does not value the lives of its soldiers.
+After witnessing the slaughter of his fireteam on a mission in Bolivia, Walker has come to realize that the United States government does not value the lives of its soldiers.
 A private military contractor named Sentinel has occupied the island under Walker's command while Walker himself is leading a team of rogue soldiers calling themselves the "Wolves".

 Returning characters from Ghost Recon Wildlands include the members of Nomad's fireteam Dominic "Holt" Moretta, Corey "Weaver" Ward and Rubio "Midas" Delgado.